pkiranmai/travel-entertainment-search/README.md

 - search for places,
 - bookmark your favorite places,
 - view details of places and directions on google maps,
-- see reviews on yelp, etc.
+- see yelp and google reviews, etc.

 ### Search:
 ![Image 1](https://raw.githubusercontent.com/pkiranmai/travel-entertainment-search/master/images/img1.png)